BadJukeBox/TwitterVisualization/README.md

 # TwitterVisualization
-Visualizing tweets in San Diego every 24 hours
+Visualizing tweets in San Diego on average for each hour of the day

 Done:

-Collecting tweets
+Collection of tweets

-Able to turn them into multipoint GeoJSON
+Storing them in SQLite DB

+basic visualization on map in JS on a web page

+MapBox integration

 TODO:

-Tighten data to only San Diego
-Try and find a way to get more data? shovel data to JS map smoothen and automate the entire process upload!
+concurrent access to db